Is your Kid Constipated? Time to Talk About Poop

 Remember the best way to manage constipation is to try and prevent it from happening.

-We know that is easier said than done in some kids that avoid all fruit and veggies.
+We know that is easier said than done for the kids that avoid all fruit and veggies.
 But do your best to keep encouraging and keep offering all foods.
 You will be amazed… the 55th time you serve broccoli might be the time they actually try it.

 Got other tips to share?